contiki-os/contiki/cpu/x86/mm/README.md

 the return address, it could potentially redirect execution with the privileges of the callee protection domain.

-It is also necessary to check that the pointer is either within the stack region or the shared data region (or a guard band region, since that will generate a fault) to prevent redirection of data accesses to MMIO or metadata regions.
+When the paging-based plugin is in use, it is also necessary to check that the pointer is either within the stack region or the shared data region (or a guard band region, since that will generate a fault) to prevent redirection of data accesses to MMIO or metadata regions.
+The other plugins already configure segments to restrict accesses to DS to just those regions.
+Pointers provided as inputs to system calls as defined above should never be dereferenced in any segment other than DS.

 The pointer is both validated and copied to a new storage location, which must be within the callee's local stack region (excluding the